keyvanakbary/kiwwito.com/_posts/2010-02-02-redirect-domain-to-www-domain-with-apache.md

 locale: en
 ---

-Must create/modify the file <strong>.htaccess</strong> in the domain root directory wich also must have the following apache configuration lines:
+Must create/modify the file `.htaccess` in the domain root directory wich also must have the following apache configuration lines:

 {% highlight apache %}
 RewriteEngine on